refile/refile/README.md

 If you're paranoid you can restrict the allowed origin to only your domain, but since your bucket is only writable with authentication anyway, this shouldn't be necessary.
 Note that you do not need to, and in fact you shouldn't, make your bucket world writable.

 Once you've put in the new configuration, click "Save".
+After that it may take some time for the CORS setup to kick in (because of DNS propagation).

 Now you can enable presigned uploads: